haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/live/live.md

 When you have completed deployment and testing in Integration and Staging environments, you can start going live.
 First, you should complete all development and testing prior to touching Production.
 Feel ready to launch?
 Review our checklists, best practices, and final steps to go live.

 If you checked this information prior to deploying and testing in Staging, consider reviewing the benefits of testing in Staging first in the next section.
 Staging is a near-production environment running on similar hardware, configurations, architecture, and services.
-It can reduce your downtime and make your extension, service, custom configurations, and merchant User Acceptance Testing vital components to releasing your sites and stores.
+It can reduce your downtime and make your extension, service, custom configurations, and merchant User Acceptance Testing vital 组件 to releasing your sites and stores.

 ## Info you need to go live {#goliveinfo}
 You need the following information to go live: